Mountsorrel Through the Ages

 A6 Bypass

 The final part of transport in the town is the A6 (previously the old turnpike road); until October 1991 the main road through the centre of town was also the main road from Leicester to Loughborough, and also carried all of the quarry’s heavy lorry traffic!
-Debated in Parliament since at least 1978, the Mountsorrel and Quorn bypass construction was given the go ahead on 18th August 1989.
+Debated in Parliament since at least 1978 but the object of local campaigns for at least 50 years, the Mountsorrel and Quorn bypass construction was given the go ahead on 18th August 1989.
 Opening 2 years later it immediately slashed the amount of traffic transiting through the town and took the quarry traffic directly only the A6 bypass via the newly constructed Granite Way.

 NORTH/SOUTH SUPERIOR/INFERIOR AND THE COMMON